Service Dog Training and Animal Assisted Therapy (El Paso / Teller / Colorado Springs / Nationwide)

 The Best Fit

-My wish is for Buzz to be placed as a Service Dog, where his skills will be used on a daily basis in some way.
-Even though he is a Malinois, he does not need rigorous daily exercise – but has the mental stamina to work all day if needed.
-So long as his mind is active, I believe he will be fulfilled.
-Due to his size and ability to perform a diverse range of skill sets, he can successfully go into just about any type of Service Dog work, including Psychiatric, Medical Alert and Response, or Mobility.
+My wish is for Buzz to be placed as a Service Dog where part of his skills will be used on a daily basis.
+He needs a Handler who will take the time to bond with him, and keep his mind active on a routine basis.
+He does not need rigorous daily exercise, but still has the mental stamina and drive to work routinely.
+Due to his size and ability to perform a diverse range of behaviors, Buzz can successfully go into nearly any type of Service Dog work, including Medical Alert and Response or Mobility.

 For more information about this amazing canine, please Contact Us Now.